wilzbach/docs.asyncy.com/storyscript/services/README.md

             foo:bar
 ```

+### Syntax

 In Storyscript, the syntax to run a service appears natural and arguments are named for transparency.
-Variable shorthands can be used to reduce repeating terms, i.e. `data:data` or `name:name`.

 ```coffeescript
 twitter tweet status:"hello"
 ```

 Service, actions and argument names are **static grammar** and **interpreted literally**.
-Hence, the following is allowed:
+However, argument values can be variables:

 ```coffeescript
 text = "Hello world"
 twitter tweet status:text
 ```

+### Argument shorthands

-As naming variables like their arguments is a frequent,
+As naming variables like their arguments is a frequent case (i.e. `data:data` or `name:name`), argument shorthands can be used to reduce repeating terms:
-Storyscript provides a shortcut (`:name`) to avoid the redundant names:

 ```coffeescript
 status = "Hello world"
 twitter tweet :status
 ```

-In this case `status` must be the argument name and the variable name to use for this argument.
+In this example `status` must be the argument name and the variable name to use for the `status` argument.
+It is equivalent to `twitter tweet status:status`.

 ## Event-Based Services